gw4e/backend-blockchain/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 A Decentralized Application is a piece of software that has its backend code running on a decentralized peer to peer network.
-This project holds this backend and is the part that connects with a frontend to provide its necessary function (see ....).
+This project holds this backend and is the part that connects with a [frontend](https://github.com/gw4e/frontend-blockchain) to provide its necessary function.

 ## Features
 Each backend nodes (here called miners) in the network will: